Skip to main content

 • high cholesterol

 These risk factors also increase the risk of vascular dementia.
-This is caused by poor blood supply in the brain.
 Many people with Alzheimer's disease also have vascular dementia.

-There are other things that also slightly increase the risk.
+There are other things that also slightly increase the risk of getting Alzheimer's disease.

 These include: